khalil5754/khalil5754.github.io/_posts/2022-11-05-your-new-blog-post.md

 SELECT * FROM new_customer('A4', 'Khalil', 'MAN', 900);
  ```

- If you've read the MySQL post (two posts back), then you'll notice the above query is not too similar to a MySQL query.
+ If you've read the MySQL post (two posts back), then you'll notice the above query is not as similar to a MySQL query as the creation of the table was.
- We first do something special: create a function that accepts parameters, and name each of those parameters (for example, theAccount, theName are user-inputs).
+ Right off the bat we do something quite different: create a function that accepts parameters, and name each of those parameters (for example, theAccount and theName are user-input assigned variables).
 To do this you use the CREATE FUNCTION command, followed by the name of your function, and then in brackets, each of the parameters you want the program to accept.
 Then RETURN TABLE tells the function what to return to the user.
 In this case, we want each customer's records including: Account, Name, Province, Balance, and Credit Limit.
  Then, we can use BEGIN to write whatever we want the query to know before it runs the query.
  To put it more simply, using BEGIN followed by inserting our user inputs into the "Customer" table, we're telling Postgres to pre-emptively prepare the table for the subsequent query, which begins at RETURN QUERY.

- Then we simply SELECT * meaning, of course, selecting every record from the previously updated "Customer" table, followed by the ever-important "END;".
+ Then we simply SELECT * - of course selecting every record from the previously updated "Customer" table, followed by the ever-important "END;", which serves as a "break" and tells Postgres when we're ready for the next section to begin.

- Next, we tell the system what language we're using, in this case plpgsql, which is the procedural Postgres language.
+ Next, we tell the program what language we're using, in this case plpgsql, which is the procedural Postgres language.
  Finally, we can write the code which serves as the user input, calling the "new_customer" function and giving it the parameters it needs.

  In case you haven't noticed, something interesting about PostgreSQL is that after every full command, we need to give it a semi-colon.
 This is because of the inherent requirement in Postgres where functions need to know exactly when and where each command ends.
 However, once we run this code, we're presented with a problem.
 If I try to pull the records of transactions for each customer but our new customer has yet to create a transaction, what will be displayed?
 Well, nothing.
 Or NULL to be more specific.
+We don't want that because it makes it difficult to tell when nothing was pulled due to an error, or if there's simply no record for the transaction.
+This makes bug-hunting unnecessarily difficult.
+To remedy this, we can employ loops and variables using a different Postgres method.

- ### Writing a query to display transaction
+ ### Writing a query to display no transaction
  Let's say we want the program to display "no transaction" for any customer with no transaction, such as our recently added tuple.
- For that, there is RAISE NOTICE.
+ For that, there is RAISE NOTICE, LOOP, and DECLARE RECORD:

  ```
  CREATE OR REPLACE FUNCTION display_transactions() RETURNS TABLE(Account CHAR, Cname CHAR, Amount NUMERIC, Vname CHAR) AS $results$